ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG-presidents-winners/dot-takata.md

 ---

-For increasing awareness of nationwide airbag recalls through the creation of a remedy campaign.
+For increasing awareness of nationwide air bag recalls through the creation of a remedy campaign.
 This team reinvented the way vehicle recalls are carried out, including providing manufacturers with a communication toolbox and developing innovative ways to lessen the impact on vehicle owners.
 Their efforts led to the